60 Best Bars & Restaurants With Outdoor Dining In NYC

 Where: Pier 25 Hudson River Park

-Where: Hudson River West Harlem Piers on 125th St.
+Where: Hudson River West Harlem Piers on 125th St

 Enjoy stunning views of the Hudson River while sipping on wine that is made right here in NYC at City Vineyard!
-You have multiple options for seating here: the socially-distanced patio and the rooftop, which both have gorgeous views of the water and are covered in romantic vines.
+You have multiple options for seating here: the patio and the rooftop, which both have gorgeous views of the water and are covered in romantic vines.
 No matter where you sit, there’s plenty of frosé to be had!

 Where: 207 12th Ave